 A prenuptial agreement or prenup, is a written agreement or contract signed by parties who intend to get married.
 It is signed before the marriage.
 Sometimes parties sign the same type of agreement during the marriage.
 In that event it may be referred to as a "post nup".
 (You can assume that when this article refers to a "prenup", that the same rules apply for "post nups") Please call 1-800-NOW DIVORCE if you wish to discuss preparation of, and issues pertaining to a prenup.
 Or Click Here to email any questions that you have.
 Typically, a Florida prenup provides for what will occur upon divorce with regard to issues such as division of property and debt, and alimony or spousal support.
 Usually what a party will get or not get under a prenup in the event of divorce, is far different than what a judge would order upon divorce if there were no prenup.

 Sometimes a Florida prenup will provide that neither party will get alimony, no matter how long the marriage is.
-Or it may provide that a party will not get property or assets which they might otherwise get if there were no prenup.
-So a prenuptial agreement can help a party avoid paying alimony or splitting property.
+Or it may provide that a party will not get property or assets which they might otherwise get if there were no prenup. (such as the income from their spouse's non-marital asset which they might otherwise get in certain circumstances) So a prenuptial agreement can help a party avoid paying alimony or splitting property.
 Or it can hurt a party who, if there were no prenup, would be entitled to alimony under the law because of the length of the marriage for example. (or entitled to property under the law)

 Major battles are often fought over prenups in Florida divorce courts.
 The party who feels that they're getting a bad deal because of the Florida prenup may try and have it invalidated by saying for example, that they were coerced into signing it.
 Or. they may say that the other party didn't accurately divulge their assets.( i.e. that they would not have signed the prenup if they knew how much money the other party really had) Prenups can sometimes be upheld as valid in Florida even if they were made in another state.
 They cannot be overturned just because they are a bad deal for someone. (unless the other party didn't make full financial disclosure of their assets and financial condition)